Jasminex is engineered as a modular, province-based infrastructure platform designed for the production and export of Traceable Organic Jasmine Rice.

 Expand to 2–3 additional provinces

-Add 1 cluster per year
+Add 1 cluster module per year

-Increase sub-modules per cluster gradually
+Increase sub-modules per cluster-module gradually

 Provincial coverage based on rice-producing capacity

-Small provinces: 2 clusters
+Small provinces: 2 cluster modules

-Medium provinces: 3 clusters
+Medium provinces: 3 cluster modules

-Large provinces: 4 clusters
+Large provinces: 4 cluster modules

 Expansion is conditional on: